 The upright row can be performed using a barbell, an EZ bar or even a pair of dumbbells – taking a dumbbell in each hand.
 If you’re new to the movement, it’s recommended you use an EZ bar, as it alleviates some pressure from your wrists.

-How to perform: Stand with your feet shoulder width apart and take hold of the EZ bar.
+How to perform this shoulder exercise: Stand with your feet shoulder width apart and take hold of the EZ bar.
 Have it hanging down in front of you with your elbows slightly bent.
 Prepare for the movement by bringing your shoulder blades together and locking them down.

 Breathe in and embrace your core.
 As you breathe out, lift the barbell straight up towards your chin, flaring your elbows out and keeping the bar close to your body.
 End the movement when your hands are roughly in line with your shoulders.
 Pause at the top before retuning your arms to their starting position.